The Space Law Review: India

 1 Nitin Sarin is a managing partner, Vinamra Longani is the head of operations and Dhawal Jain is an associate at Sarin & Co.

-6 Article VII of the Outer Space Treaty and the Liability Convention 1972.
+5 Article VII of the Outer Space Treaty and the Convention on International Liability for Damage Caused by Space Objects 1972.

 6 To give an example of the bureaucracy that is involved, should an entity wish to use the ISRO's services to launch a satellite into outer space, various steps are required to be undertaken with Antrix Corporation Limited, which is a company that is wholly owned by the Indian government.
 After preliminary negotiations, a launch agreement is signed between the ISRO and the private company, which governs the terms of the launch.

 28 On 11 September 2021 and 17 September 2021, respectively.